elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 ### Features which could be implemented in the future

--   __Improve modal dialg to confirm deletion__
+-   __Improve modal dialog to confirm deletion__

-    The dialog to ask the user to confirm that they want to cancel a booking is very basic and should be improved have a format consistent with the application.
+    The dialog to ask the user to confirm that they want to cancel a booking is very basic and could be improved have a format consistent with the application.

 -   __Improve UI with intuitive schedule calendar__

-    Ideally the selection of booking dates and times would use a more sophisticated visual calendar with available days selectable and with a different colour background.
+    Ideally the selection of booking dates and times would use a more sophisticated visual calendar with available days selectable and colour-coded.

 -   __Add hike capacity handling functionality__

-    Ensuring that bookings do no exceed capacity is currently handled by requiring that the admin use confirm/approve bookings.
+    Ensuring that bookings do not exceed capacity is currently handled by requiring that the admin user confirm/approve bookings.
 This could be improved by including a capacity limit field in the schedule table and adding logic to calculate remaining spaces available as part of data validation on booking.

 -   __Improve UI with visual route maps__